History of Las Vegas: 2007–2016: Economic downturn and recovery

-2017–present: Tragedies, pandemic, renewal
+2017–2025: tragedies, pandemic, renewal, "Trump Slump"

 During the late evening of October 1, 2017, Las Vegas became the scene of the deadliest mass shooting committed by a single gunman in the history of the United States.
 Gunman Stephen Paddock opened fire on Route 91 Harvest festival-goers from the Mandalay Bay resort, killing 60 and injuring 867.

 The Alpine Motel Apartments fire occurred in downtown Las Vegas in December 2019, killing six people.
 It is the deadliest fire to occur in city limits.
 As a result, the city mandated additional inspections for older motel structures that, like the Alpine, had been converted into apartments.

 During the early stages of the COVID-19 pandemic, casinos were ordered to close, nearly unheard of in Las Vegas.

 The COVID-19 pandemic reached Las Vegas in March 2020, having various effects and a negative impact on the area's economy.
 To minimize the spread of the virus, Nevada governor Steve Sisolak ordered the closure of various businesses across the state, including casinos.
 For the Strip, COVID-19 marked the first widespread closure of casinos since the state funeral of John F. Kennedy in 1963.
 Mayor Goodman was critical of the business closures, noting that Las Vegas is dependent on tourism.
 Casinos were allowed to reopen after 78 days, joining other businesses to resume operations.
 The Las Vegas tourism industry lost an estimated $34 billion during 2020, and the area had the highest unemployment rate in the country going into 2021.

 Several resorts debuted during the pandemic, including Circa, the first new downtown property to be built since 1980.
 It opened in late 2020, and would be followed by Resorts World Las Vegas in 2021.
 Constructed at a cost of $4.3 billion, Resorts World is the most expensive Las Vegas resort ever.
 It was built on the planned site of Echelon Place, and incorporated several of its unfinished structures.
 Fontainebleau opened in 2023, more than 18 years after it was announced.
 Durango, Station's first new property in 15 years, also opened in 2023, in the southwest Las Vegas Valley.